 MDU Resources in Focus

-Headquartered in Bismarck, MDU Resources (MDU) is a Utilities stock that has seen a price change of -4.68% so far this year.
-The energy, mining, construction and utilities company is currently shelling out a dividend of $0.21 per share, with a dividend yield of 2.93%.
-This compares to the Utility - Gas Distribution industry's yield of 2.81% and the S&P 500's yield of 2.18%.
+MDU Resources (MDU) is headquartered in Bismarck, and is in the Utilities sector.
+The stock has seen a price change of 7.24% since the start of the year.
+Currently paying a dividend of $0.21 per share, the company has a dividend yield of 2.61%.
+In comparison, the Utility - Gas Distribution industry's yield is 2.68%, while the S&P 500's yield is 1.76%.

 In terms of dividend growth, the company's current annualized dividend of $0.83 is up 1.8% from last year.
-In the past five-year period, MDU Resources has increased its dividend 5 times on a year-over-year basis for an average annual increase of 2.64%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, MDU Resources's payout ratio is 49%, which means it paid out 49% of its trailing 12-month EPS as dividend.
+Over the last 5 years, MDU Resources has increased its dividend 5 times on a year-over-year basis for an average annual increase of 2.64%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+MDU Resources's current payout ratio is 49%.
+This means it paid out 49% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, MDU expects solid earnings growth.
+Earnings growth looks solid for MDU for this fiscal year.
 The Zacks Consensus Estimate for 2020 is $1.75 per share, representing a year-over-year earnings growth rate of 3.55%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that MDU is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+That said, they can take comfort from the fact that MDU is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).